Predictive Analytics Improve Business Outcomes for Retailers

 Thanks to predictive analytics, retail organizations have managed to evolve from fixed pricing models to dynamic pricing.
 Dynamic pricing is a key factor for customer satisfaction because it reflects the appropriate price based on current market trends and demand.
 Adopting this approach allows for informed pricing models for which retailers will most likely sell a product or service, cut prices, or make small pushes.

-Predictive analytics use a variety of data such as inventory levels, competitor prices, purchase history, and even weather to come up with the optimal price to bolster sales revenue.
+Predictive analytics use a variety of data such as inventory levels, competitor prices, purchase history, and even weather to come up with the optimal price to bolster sales.
 As a simple use case, take for example the ride hailing apps Uber and Lyft.
 The cost of a ride is the result of multiple variables such as traffic, weather, demand, etc. By utilizing dynamic prices, powered by predictive analytics, customers know they are paying a fair price and this, in turn, increases loyalty.

 Smart System of Recommendations

 With the exponential growth of e-commerce and online shopping, it would behoove retail organizations to incorporate and improve upon recommendation systems that are currently in place.
 Smart systems of recommendation enhance upselling capabilities as well as establish brand loyalty.
 Predictive analytics use cumulative data from various sources to analyze browsing history, the current season, recently added items, and other data to generate accurate recommendations for a more personalized shopping experience.
 To take it a step further, in the case of an out-of-stock item, these predictive analytic systems can provide suitable substitutions to help satisfy the customer’s needs.
-For e-commerce giant Amazon, recommendations account for a substantial portion of its sales1.
+For e-commerce giant Amazon, recommendations account for a substantial portion of its sales.

 According to recent research, 30% of all online purchases are returned by the customer.
 And 92% of consumers say they will buy again if the return process is easy2.
 Therefore, it is imperative that retailers get this area of the supply chain right.
 Utilizing predictive analytics for the return process helps the business lower inventory costs, avoid markdowns, and reduce waste for sustainability.